beckpull/readme-generator/YourREADME.md

   ## Usage
   *This section outlines each step in the usage of application.*

-  Clone, run node index.js, go through prompts
+  Open the file in your local enviornment and run node index.js - answer each prompt and a beautiful README will generate!

   <!-- CONTRIBUTING -->
   ## Contributing
   *Here are the guidelines/recommendations when it comes to contributing to this project:*

-  fork the project and create a pull request (or an issue)
+  Fork the project and create a pull request! **Contributions are always welcome!**

   <!-- LICENSE -->
   ## License